simprl/atomic-design/manualdocs/rules.md

 # What Is This Library About

-* First of all, it’s about interfaces, not implementations.
+* First, it’s about interfaces, not implementations.
 * It’s about splitting the application into multiple layers.
 * It’s about making layer replacement easy.
 * It’s about Dependency Inversion.